Frequently Asked Questions About ALS

 - What foundations might help me?

 There are numerous ALS foundations, like I AM ALS, that are standing by ready to help you and your loved ones.
 You can view a list here.
-I AM ALS Navigation can help by supporting you emotionally, connecting you with essential resources, sharing relevant medical and research information and helping you build a community of ALS support.
+Our ALS Support Team can help by supporting you emotionally, connecting you with essential resources, sharing relevant medical and research information and helping you build a community of ALS support.